 At some point after Jesus's journey in the desert, John was thrown in prison for his teachings.

 This is how the Supreme Being passes along His message to us: Personally, from one loving servant to another.
-Each loving servant learns from another loving servant of God not only the words of the Truth, but how those words are applied.
-Once the loving servant applies those words and example of his/her teacher, that person may be empowered by the Supreme Being to pass this Message on to others.
+Each loving servant learns from another loving servant of God not only the words of the Truth but how those words are applied.
+Once the loving servant applies those words and the example of his/her teacher, that person may be empowered by the Supreme Being to pass this message on to others.

 And what is this Message?
 Jesus communicated this clearly: